-A query is a search expression built from operands (codes and code groups) and operators (Boolean, proximity or semantic operators) (see the main manual). that define the conditions that a quotation must meet to be retrieved, for example "All quotations coded with both codes A and B".
+A query is a search expression built from operands (codes and code groups) and operators (Boolean, proximity or semantic operators) that define the conditions that a quotation must meet to be retrieved, for example "All quotations coded with both codes A and B".

 A query can be built incrementally which is instantaneously evaluated and displayed as a list of quotations.
 This incremental building of complex search queries gives you an exploratory approach toward even the most complex queries.

 Select the Analyze tab and click Query Tool.

 The query tool ribbon contains all available operators for querying data, plus a few options that help you build a query.